Ana Cheri Flaunts Cleavage In Tight Black Sports Bra

 Let’s talk protein shakes ????????????????????
 Great for growing your muscles and a quick meal replacement.
 Protein shakes are a fast, simple and easy way to give your body the building blocks it needs to rebuild and recover after training.
 When you’re making your shake the main things to consider are how many grams of protein you need it to have and how many calories you want it to have to fit your goals.
 The @1stphorm German Chocolate Cake Level-1 has 23g of protein and 150 calories per scoop.
 If I mix 2 scoops with 8oz of iced coffee (0 calories) and 4oz of oat milk (50 calories) I have the most delicious iced mocha treat and it has 46g of protein and 350 calories.
 This fits perfectly into helping me reach my goals of 1800 calories and 120g of protein each day.
 Have you ever had a protein shake?? #iam1stphorm

-The post has received over 23,000 likes in the first hours since it went live, and her fans took to the comments section to share their thoughts.
+The post has received more than 23,000 likes in the first hours since it went live, and her fans took to the comments section to share their thoughts.

 “@anacheri Such a lovely smile, thanks for making my Saturday!” exclaimed an admirer.